 Show you have relevant academic skills/knowledge to do well on the course.

-Tip: Highlight relevant aspects of the subjects you are currently taking, look at specific content and approach to learning (e.g. note-taking, research skills, presentation skills, time management).
+Tip: Highlight relevant aspects of the subjects you are currently taking, look at specific content and approach to learning (e.g. note-taking, research skills, presentation skills, time management, team work).
 What aspects of your current subjects will help you with your degree course?
 Show you have the personal qualities required to cope with the demands of studying at university.
 Tip: Use extracurricular activities to demonstrate these qualities.
 Highlight strengths in areas such as communication, leadership, working well as part of a team, being self-motivated, time-management, coping with pressure, organisation etc. If applying for a professional degree, make reference to the qualities you are developing that make you suitable for your chosen profession.
 Note: Don't just write a list.
-Instead, explain what you have learned from these activities.
-For example, explain how doing the Duke of Edinburgh Award made you a better leader.

-Extra-curricular activities, achievements, positions of responsibility etc. past and present:
+Instead, explain what you have learned and the skills you have gained from extracurricular activities, achievements, positions of responsibility etc. past and present: Close with a final thought.

-Skills/qualities required for the course/studying at university:

-Close with a final thought.

 Tip: Don't repeat something you have said earlier, add something different.
+Use positive and powerful language.
 Career goals?

-DO
+What are you looking forward to most (in relation to your subject)?

+DO: